AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ## Ubiquitous Language

+One of the higher level principles of DDD is Ubiquitous Language, it is something that can improve your code even when you are not using domain driven design.
+Although it is one the most underused parts of DDD with people preferring to dive straight into
-One of the most important facets of Domain Driven Design is Ubiquitous Language.
-It allows domain experts and software developers to understand each other, and is core to making sure the software model matches the reality of the domain.
+DDD modeling techniques like aggregates and entities.
+Ubiquitous Language allows domain experts and software developers to understand each other, and is core to making sure the software model matches the reality of the domain.
 When discussing the domain software developers, and domain experts should share a language in order to understand each other.
 Discussion and collaboration between software developers and domain experts is necessary to develop this language.
 It useful to document this language in a internal wiki anyone can reference.
-The software model should also be implemented using ubiquitous language as much as possible to the point where the domain expertshould be able to understand the code.
+The software model should also be implemented using ubiquitous language as much as possible to the point where the domain expert should be able to understand the code.

 Imagine we are working on some software for administrating flu shots, we might imagine we could record a flu shot being given to patient using the following code.